andrasq/node-docs/fast_framework.md

 nodejs.

 Timings are from an AMD 3.6 GHz Phenom II x4 running node-v0.10.29.
+Call rates measured with wrk 3.0.3, `wrk -d8s -t2 -c8 http://127.0.0.1:1337`

 Bottlenecks
 -----------

-Some subtle traps to watch for
+Some fundamental limits:

 ### speed of light

-It is always good to have a clear understanding of the limits of the system.
+It is good to have an understanding of the limits of the system.
 For node services built on top of [http](https://www.nodejs.org/api/http.html), the limit is that of http itself.
-In my case, that meant 27k hello-world requests served / second.  `net.createServer()` can do 45k/s, but I was willing to trade off peak throughput for the convenience of the built-in HTTP handling.
+Here that meant 27k hello-world requests served / second.  `net.createServer()` can do 45k/s, but I was willing to trade off peak throughput for the convenience of the built-in HTTP handling.

+        net.createServer        45k/s           echo "Hello, world." string
+        http.createServer       27k/s           echo string

+This is a guaranteed-not-to-exceed limit, but it can not be reached for realistic applications.
+In fact, it can take some creative trial-and-error to exceed 20k/s.

-### speed of system
+### speed of libraries

 Not all parts of the system libraries are equally fast.
 Sometimes trying a different approach can be illuminating.